Red Sox vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Corbin Carroll has collected 48 hits with 14 doubles, a triple, seven home runs and 22 walks.
-He has driven in 17 runs with 14 stolen bases.
+- Corbin Carroll has 48 hits with 14 doubles, a triple, seven home runs, 22 walks and 17 RBI.
+He's also stolen 14 bases.

 Carroll Recent Games